emtee40/FMHY-wiki/Stream-Site-Grading.md

 1. It has movies, shows and anime. ✔️
 1. Site does not have watchlists, continue watching or history. ❌
 1. Site is lacking in terms of content discoverability and sorting. ❌
 1. Site does not have 4K content. ❌

 ***
+## RidoMovies
+### Score: 11/22
+1. Streams load very fast. ✔️
+1. Content mostly 720p and can't change quality. ❌
+1. Good for both new and old content. ✔️
+1. Only have 1 source. ⚠️
+1. Site does not have episode auto-next. ❌
+1. Site feels dated, has lots of room for improvement. ❌
+1. Has subs built in for most content. ✔️
+1. Site has movies and shows, but not much anime. ⚠️
+1. Has watchlists when you signup. ✔️
+1. Site has some sorting options, but more content discoverability options would be nice. ⚠️
+1. Site does not have 4K content. ❌

+***